RyanDsilva/vidishaagarwal.com/content/home.md

 headline: |-
   Hello,
   I'm Vidisha :)
-information: NYC-based, brand strategist with a background in visual identities who seeks to infuse purpose into every aspect of design.
+information: NYC-based, brand strategist with a background in brand identities who seeks to infuse purpose into every aspect of design.
 ---